Chapter 1:

 DWARF IN A HOLE

-Dwarfs enjoy holes.
-Pull one off the side of the streets of Thumper and set to them the question--”Hole?”
-Some may answer straightforwardly--others will, smirk in their beard, mention donuts of frost and flesh.
-Yet it is a near guarantee their answer won’t arrive negative (unless one complains of the hole in their coin purse).
+Some may answer straightforwardly; others will, smirk in their beard, mention donuts of frost or flesh.
+Yet it is a guarantee their answer won’t arrive negative (unless one complains of the hole in their coin purse).
 The answer to “Why?” is simple: dwarfs love holes.
-It’s an innate guarantee.
-Yet exceptions can always be carved from the stoniest of the stout.
-Once, one exception mistakenly fell far through the earth.
+It’s simply innate.
+But exceptions can always be carved from even the stoniest of the stout.
+Once, one exception fell far through the earth.
 Concluding his unexpected journey to the bottom of a pit of dirt and stone, he stewed.
 The dwarf hated the hole.
-But the mystery of this strange and unnatural hatred is no difficult solve.
+But the mystery of this strange and unnatural hatred is no difficult solve:

 This dwarf was not always dwarf.